-- 62. Cook is close personal friends with KKR/Prisma's top officials including Girish Reddy.
+47. Cook is close personal friends with current or former KKR/Prisma top officials including Girish Reddy.
 Cook helped arrange for KKR/Prisma to act as an investment advisor to, and manager for, KRS with respect to the investment of its overall hedge fund "investments."
 Cook arranged for a KKR/Prisma executive to work inside KRS, while still being paid by KKR/Prisma.
-Cook's presence on the KRS Board and the presence of KKR/Prisma executives inside KRS, and certain other transactions in which he participated, violated and continue to violate the conflict of interest provisions of the Kentucky Pension Law. - G3.
-Defendant Randy Overstreet, a retired highway patrolman, was a Trustee of KRS from 1995 through 2015.
+Cook's presence on the KRS Board and the presence of KKR/Prisma executives inside KRS, and certain other transactions in which he participated, violated the conflict of interest provisions of the Kentucky Pension Law.

+48. Defendant Randy Overstreet, a retired highway patrolman, was a Trustee of KRS from 1995 through 2015.
 He served as Chair from 1997 until 2011 when he was removed as Chair following the huge 2008-2009 losses and the discovery of \$12-15 million in "suspicious" placement agent "fee" payments.
 Overstreet was again appointed Chair in 2013.
-Defendant Overstreet was permitted to stay on the Investment Committee even when demoted as Chair, serving on that committee from 2010 through 2011, and again 2013 through 2014. - 64.
-Defendant Timothy Longmeyer was Trustee of KRS from April 1, 2010 through 2015 and on the Investment Committee from 2010 through 2013, including when KRS was sold the Black Boxes by the Hedge Fund Sellers.
-He recently pleaded guilty to taking a bribe in connection with the award of a consulting contractor for a government entity and has been sentenced to 70 months in jail.
+Defendant Overstreet was permitted to stay on the Investment Committee even when demoted as Chair, serving on that committee from 2010 through 2011, and again 2013 through 2014.

+49. Defendant Timothy Longmeyer was Trustee of KRS from April 1, 2010 through 2015 and on the Investment Committee from 2010 through 2013, including when KRS was sold the Black Boxes by the Hedge Fund Sellers.
+He subsequently pleaded guilty to taking a bribe in connection with the award of a consulting contract for a government entity and was sentenced to 70 months in jail.